 The Red Basin of Sichuan, an ancient lakebed, was historically the largest block of irrigated land in China.
-The most intensively irrigated part of the Red Basin was its western edge, near the famous Dujiangyan diversion.
-Here, however, at about the halfway point, we get off the Chengyu expressway that connects Chengdu to Chongqing ("Yu").
-The exit is labelled Nei Jiang for the city here, but we'll find our way past the city and look for some countryside.
+Here, at about the halfway point on the Chengyu expressway that connects Chengdu to Chongqing, we get off at the city of Nei Jiang and find our way outside the city to find some Sichuan countryside.

 We've travelled no more than three miles from the last picture.